 Why Consider Legal Separation

-Legal separation means one spouse can still use the other spouse’s job to benefit from health insurance.
+Separation means one spouse can still use the other spouse’s job to benefit from health insurance.
 With a divorce, however, that is not possible.
-Also, in a legal separation, spouses can still file joint taxes in order to gain certain tax benefits.
+Also, in a separation, spouses can still file joint taxes in order to gain certain tax benefits.

 Why Choose Divorce?